2dukes/PROJ_LAIG_2021/TP2/README.md

 ----
 ## Project information

-- Strong points: scene XML complexity, implementation of primitives, geometric transformations, textures and materials.
+- Strong points: scene XML complexity, implementation of animations, spritesheets and nurbs.
 - Scene
   - The scene depicts a room with a Christmas atmosphere.
 It consists of decorations on the walls, as well as a Christmas tree with the appropriate ornaments (balls and gifts).
 It also has a table with a TV, and two sofas.
 Each object has an assigned material or texture.
+It also has animations, spritesheets and nurbs.
   - [LAIG_TP1_XML_T1_G06_v04.xml](./scenes/LAIG_TP1_XML_T1_G06_v04.xml)
 ----
 ## Issues/Problems